asmei1/PPKWU-WEEIA-ICAL/index.md

 END:VEVENT
 END:VCALENDAR
 ```
-If month param will be not given, actual will be taken.
+If month param will be not given, actual will be taken.<br>
 If year param will be not given, actual will be taken.

 # Examples